 Last updated on July 1st, 2022 at 05:57 pm

-While this has never been my favorite campground for tent camping because of the gravel pads, it’s back in focus because of the closing of better tent campgrounds at Long Key State Park and Bahia Honda due to Hurricane Irma.
+While this has never been my favorite campground for tent camping because of the gravel pads, it’s back in focus because of the closing of the campground at Long Key State Park.
 Once you spread a ground cover and get yourself off the floor with a cot, staying in a tent here is manageable.
-The big attraction, of course, is the snorkeling, and the tour boats leave from a marina a short walk from the camping area.
+The big attraction, of course, are the dive and tour boats leave from a marina a short walk from the camping area.
 There are also a couple of decent beaches for swimming and a concession area within walking distance.
-There are 39 sites available to both tents and RVs at a rate of $36 plus $4.50 tax per night, and a $6.70 booking fee per stay.
-Read more.
+There are 39 sites available to both tents and RVs at a rate of $36, a $7 daily utility fee, and a $6.70 booking fee per stay.

 John Pennekamp Coral Reef State Park, Mile Marker 102.5 Overseas Highway, Key Largo, FL 33037.
 The park office can be reached at 305-676-3777.
 Reservations are accepted up to 11 months in advance at (800) 326-3521.

 This is wilderness camping at its best, and while it’s not actually in the Keys, you can only get there by ferry from Key West.
 You have to bring everything, including water, and you have to bring everything back, including your garbage.
 The primitive campground (no amenities) is adjacent to the Civil War-era Fort Jefferson.
 This is bird-watching paradise and surrounding islands are bird sanctuaries, off-limits to humans, although you can paddle out and observe from your kayak.
 Call ahead to the Yankee Freedom to arrange for transportation for your kayak (only 3 kayaks are allowed per trip) and expect to pay an additional charge.
 At the very least, bring snorkel gear.
-The 15 campsites are first-come, first-serve (no reservations) and cost $15 cash per person per night, payable when you arrive.
-For additional detail on camping, read this story.
+The 15 campsites are first-come, first-serve (no reservations) and cost $15 per person per night, payable only in cash when you arrive.

 For ferry schedules and information: Yankee Freedom, 240 Margaret Street, Key West, FL 33040.
 (800) 634-0939. www.yankeefreedom.com